 Lord Teverson: I am sure the committee would absolutely agree with those comments.

 Sir Philip Barton: All of us wished we could have evacuated more people.
 We evacuated 15,000, and since then we have helped more than 4,000 people to leave Afghanistan.
-The new Afghan citizens resettlement scheme will be open soon for expressions of interest.
+The new Afghan Citizens Resettlement Scheme will be open soon for expressions of interest.

-As with all major crises, there clearly were lessons for the department to learn.
+As with all major crises, there clearly were lessons for the Department to learn.
 I ensured that we put in place a proper exercise to do that once the immediate crisis phase was over, to look at the systems and structures and the ways of working for the FCDO, to make sure that we have the right crisis response capability going forward.
 It spoke to 70 people one to one and did 50 group interviews.
 It had over 200 responses to a survey and produced a very thorough report.

 As a result, we have new systems for the way we manage correspondence.
 We have looked at how best to have resilient leadership and how best to support the welfare of people working in crisis situations.
-We have refreshed our crisis training skills across the department.
+We have refreshed our crisis training skills across the Department.
 As we spoke about earlier, we are putting in place a single IT system to make information sharing easier.

 We want to make absolutely sure that we embed the lessons that we learned throughout that review process.
-I have asked our audit and risk assurance committee, chaired by a non-executive director, to look at that in the autumn and to hold us to account, and we will look again in the departmental board at the end of the year at whether we have implemented all these things.
+I have asked our Audit and Risk Assurance committee, chaired by a Non-Executive Director, to look at that in the Autumn and to hold us to account, and we will look again in the departmental board at the end of the year at whether we have implemented all these things.

 If you look at our preparations and response to Russia’s invasion of the Ukraine, we absolutely made sure that the relevant lessons from that experience, and indeed the lessons when we looked back at the review after the Salisbury response, were embedded in the way in which we approached the invasion of Ukraine in February.

 Lord Teverson: Thank you for that.
-One thing that particularly struck me from a bureaucratic point of view—I do not know the FCDO at all well, although I have occasionally interfaced with it—is that I always think of it as a department that must be at the top of the game for administration.
+One thing that particularly struck me from a bureaucratic point of view—I do not know the FCDO at all well, although I have occasionally interfaced with it—is that I always think of it as a Department that must be at the top of the game for administration.
 I do not mean in just a bureaucratic sense but in getting things done, tying things up and being clear, as one has to, in diplomacy.

 Yet this report seemed to say that the decision-making and the recording of that fell apart.
 Are you saying now that that is fine, as illustrated perhaps by what has happened in Ukraine?
 What is your estimate of who is still in Afghanistan who we should have brought out, and are you working with the Home Office to make sure that still happens?
 Where are we on that?
 Clearly, there is a concern that, with the very real issues in Ukraine, our remaining responsibilities in Afghanistan will easily get forgotten, and one would hope that the FCDO would be the organisation to make sure that that was not the case.